 Permanent Birth Control for Men

 A vasectomy is a safe, simple, and effective surgical procedure that makes a man sterile (unable to father a child).
-“No-scalpel” is a special technique for performing a vasectomy that often results in less swelling and pain than the traditional method.
+No Scalpel is a special technique for performing a vasectomy that often results in less swelling and pain than the traditional method.
 Any vasectomy is a serious step to take and should be considered permanent.
-You and your partner must be absolutely sure that you won’t want children in the future.
+You and your partner must be absolutely sure that you would not want children in the future.

 How a Vasectomy Works

 When you have a vasectomy, the two vas deferens tubes are cut to keep sperm from traveling from the testes to the penis.
 This is the only change in your reproductive system.
 The testes still produce sperm, but since the sperm have nowhere to go, they die and are absorbed by you body.
 You’re prostate and seminal vesicles still produce fluids, so your semen doesn’t look or feel any different.
 Your male hormone level remains the same, so your hair distribution, the pitch of your voice, and your sexual drive don’t change.

 A no-scalpel vasectomy usually involves less swelling and bleeding than a traditional vasectomy.
 But a no-scalpel vasectomy still has risks, including bleeding and infection.
 You may also have any of the following after surgery:

 - Sperm granuloma is a small, harmless lump that may form where the vas deferens is sealed off.

 - Sperm buildup (congestion) may cause soreness in the testes.
 Anti-inflammatory medications can provide relief.